pth2020/SaaS-website/README.md

-This is a SaaS website created purely for practice purpose.
+This is a SaaS website created purely for practice purposes.
 It constitute HTML, CSS and JavaScript files.

 HTML - index.html